lucassoaresouza/lucassoaresouza/README.md

 - Brazilian :brazil:
 - Graduated Software Engineer :computer:
 - Backend developer :back::gear:
+- Looking for my 2022 and 2023 contributions?
+Please, look at [this one](https://github.com/lucasssouza1) and ask me why. :sweat_smile:

 I usualluy treat languages and frameworks as tools.
 Give me a new one, allow me to learn and soon you will have a product.